Mike Williams Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- In three matchups with the Raiders, Williams has not had a TD catch.

-- The Raiders have the NFL's sixth-ranked pass defense this season, giving up 225.8 yards per game through the air.
+- The 225.8 yards per game the Raiders are giving up through the air makes them the NFL's sixth-ranked pass defense.

-- The Raiders have allowed 26 touchdowns through the air (1.6 per game).
-They are 19th in the NFL in that category.
+- The Raiders have given up 26 passing TDs this year (1.6 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- In last week's outing against the Broncos, Williams was targeted four times, totaling 63 yards on three receptions (averaging 21 yards per grab) while scoring one touchdown.
+- In last week's game against the Broncos, Williams was targeted four times and recorded three catches for 63 yards (21 yards per catch) and scored one touchdown.

-- In his last three games, Williams' 13 targets have resulted in six receptions for 112 yards (37.3 ypg) and one touchdown.
+- Over his last three games, Williams' 13 targets have resulted in six catches for 112 yards (37.3 ypg) and one touchdown.

 Williams' Los Angeles Teammates